paulshriner/fcc-qa-cert/README.md

 A library to hold information on books.
 Each book contains a title and comments.
 I used a MongoDB database to store books, Express to handle routes, and did functional tests utilizing the Chai library.

+### Sudoku Solver

+A solver for sudoku puzzles.
+You can enter a puzzle string and it will solve the puzzle.
+In addition, there is a checking feature where you can check if a value would be valid for a coordinate based on row, column, and region.
+The solving algorithm uses constraint satisfaction to find possible values for each slot.
+If a slot is found with one possible value, that slot is filled then all slots are rechecked.
+If all open slots have multiple possible values, then backtracking is used to attempt each combination of values.

 ## Skills

 - Node.js